vshaxe/vshaxe/README.md

 > `haxe.initProject`

-Scaffolds a very basic haxe project.
-Can also be used on an existing project to generate `.vscode` workspace folder with the build task and example vshaxe configuration.
+Scaffolds a very basic haxe project in an empty workspace.
+Can also be used on an existing project with .hxml files to generate `.vscode` workspace folder with the build task and example vshaxe configuration.

 ### Restart language server

 > `haxe.restartLanguageServer`

 Restarts language server and haxe completion server.
 Use if anything goes wrong or to reload haxe-languageserver code when developing.

 ### Select display configuration